Saga (comics): Plot

 The fourth Volume, which begins Book Two, establishes the family living on the planet Gardenia, technically undeclared in the war.
 Alana is working, through a favor from D. Oswald Heist's ex-wife Yuma, in an underground theatre company called the Open Circuit whose shows, projected across the galaxy, are a combination of soap opera and superhero content.
 Marko, using "Barr" as an alias, is working full time taking care of Hazel, who is now speaking in simple phrases.
 Prince Robot IV's son is born.
 A disgruntled, anti-monarchist robot janitor, Dengo, kills Prince Robot IV's wife, kidnaps his infant son and journeys to Gardenia.
 Prince Robot learns of this while taking a sabbatical on Sextillion, and vows to hunt down Dengo and save his family.
-Marko and Prince Robot IV team up with Yuma to pursue them.
 Meanwhile, The Brand teams with Gwendolyn and Sophie to acquire an elixir to heal The Will's injuries.
 Alana begins using a drug called Fadeaway, while Marko begins an emotional affair with Ginny, Hazel's dance teacher.
 When they get into an argument about this, Marko flies into a rage and throws some groceries at Alana and she screams at him to leave the house.
-Hoping to publicize his anti-monarchist views, Dengo goes to the open circuit, but is talked by a self-interested Yuma into going after Hazel's family.
+Hoping to publicize his anti-monarchist views, Dengo goes to the Open Circuit, but is talked by a self-interested Yuma into going after Hazel's family.
 Marko goes to Ginny's, but heads back for the treehouse when he realizes how far he's fallen.
 By the time he arrives, however, Hazel, Klara, and Alana have already gotten into a shootout with Dengo, who still has IV's son, which resulted in the ship launching and going off world.
 Robot Prince IV arrives on the scene moments after Marko, and the two determine to find their families together.

 The fifth Volume begins three months later.
 The family's rocketship has set down in a frozen region of a planet, where Dengo meets with members of The Last Revolution, a radical anti-war group, who wish to use Hazel as a pawn in their campaign against Landfall and Wreath.
 Meanwhile, as Marko and Prince Robot IV struggle to maintain their alliance while in pursuit of their kidnapped loved ones, Alana and Yuma both deal with the consequences of their use of the drug Fadeaway.
 By the end of the arc, Dengo has turned on the revolutionaries, but is himself killed by Prince Robot IV, who is united with his son.
 Marko and Alana are reunited, but Hazel and Klara are relegated to a Landfallian prison.
 The Brand, Gwendolyn and Sophie have acquired the elixir, but the Brand is killed in the process.